spice-herald/detprocess/README.md

 ## Installation

+To install the most recent release of `detprocess`, type the following line into your command line

+`pip install detprocess`

-To install the most recent development version of RQpy, clone this repo, then from the top-level directory of the repo, type the following line into your command line
+To install the most recent development version of `detprocess`, clone this repo, then from the top-level directory of the repo, type the following line into your command line

 `pip install .`